Beach Club Vibes

 Luxury pool and sunbeds at La Cabane Marbella on the Golden Mile

 La Cabane Marbella has been on the Golden Mile since 1965.
-Dolce & Gabbana redesigned the space, and Dani Garcia oversees the food.
-That combination makes it one of the most talked-about venues on the coast.
-It has a pool, live music, and a VIP area.
+Dolce & Gabbana redesigned the space and Dani Garcia oversees the food.
+That combination makes it one of the most talked-about venues on this coast.

 El Chiringuito Puente Romano

-Beachfront dining at El Chiringuito inside Puente Romano Beach Resort
+Beachfront dining at El Chiringuito Puente Romano on the Golden Mile

 El Chiringuito Puente Romano sits inside the Puente Romano Beach Resort on the Golden Mile.
 It's a luxury beachfront restaurant and beach club with sunbeds, live music, and cocktails.
 The setting is polished without being stuffy.